 A plug-in wall sconce is a great investment for anyone who wants to upgrade their lighting but doesn’t want to hardwire a fixture.
 Their design can fit with modern or traditional décor, and they can be mounted almost anywhere in your home.
 By design, mounting a plug-in wall sconce is within the grasp of just about anyone.
 All you’ll need is a power drill, a few mounting screws and drywall anchors, and your Schoolhouse wall sconce kit.

-Take note that this guide is for mounting the sconce using drywall anchors, but this isn’t the only method for mounting.
+Take note that the instructions below are for removable bracket mounted fixtures.
+Installation instructions for our key-hole bracket mounted fixtures - namely our Donna, Simone, Eduard, Astrid, and Abrams plug-in wall sconces - can be found on the resources tab on their respective product pages.
+Additionally, this guide is for mounting the sconce using drywall anchors, but this isn’t the only method for mounting.
 Drywall anchors greatly increase the stability of the fixture and virtually eliminate the possibility the fixture will pull out of the wall from accidental contact or daily use.
 However, if you prefer to use screws without anchors, you don’t need to pre-drill holes unless you’re screwing into wood or another non-drywall material.
 With this method, we recommend putting screws in all six holes in the mounting brackets for optimum hold.
 Finally, we recommend using screws no longer than two inches to minimize the possibility of making contact with electrical wiring in the wall.

 Step 2.
 Pre-drill holes in the drywall.
 Make sure the holes are smaller and shallower than the drywall anchor so it will have a firmer connection with the drywall.